SmilingSquirrel/BGMC37-WorldDefence/README.md

 Zip File Size: 706KB

 Goal: Shoot down all the waves of alien craft.
-(There is no "victory" declared the waves just stop coming.)
+(There is no "victory" declared, the waves just stop coming.)

 Controls: W,S - Accelerate/Decelerate; A,D - Roll; Mouse,LMB - Look/Shoot